 In April 2016 the State Government acted on the recommendation of an independent Commission of Inquiry and dismissed the Greater Geelong City Council, and committed to consult the community about its local governance model before the next council election.
+This inadvertently created one of the single great opportunities to explore how citizens would design a local system of representation if given the chance.

-Central to this project is the pre-agreed authority that the Minister for Local Government is keen to hear two recommendations.
-One recommendation from the randomly selected group among the community needs to comply with the existing local government legislative framework - a practical solution that enables the government to act on before the next council election scheduled for October 2017.
-But the second recommendation is free to draw on all the new ideas in representation and public decision-making emerging around the world.
+The second set of recommendations draw on all the new ideas in representation and public decision-making emerging around the world - an 'aspirational' set of recommendations.
 The Minister cannot grant authority to act on this - it would be a matter for Cabinet and ultimately the State Parliament - but has indicated that she will meet the community halfway by taking this aspirational recommendation to the parliament for their consideration, and subsequently provide a response.

 At the core of this project is an idea central to the Foundation's research mission: can we do democracy better?
 This project is one of the first to ever attempt to collate democratic innovations in order to identify which of these resonate with a local community given the chance to explore them in depth and apply them to their lives.

-- Process Design Outline (PDF)
+Process Design Outline

-- Jury Requested Submissions 12 November 2016 (PDF)
+Jury Requested Submissions

-- Geelong Advertiser - 23 January 2017.
-Editorial: Jury down on Rookie Mayors
+Geelong Advertiser - 23 January 2017 - Editorial: Jury down on Rookie Mayors